OtmaneTouhami/medical-report-generator/README.md

   - **Database Integration**: Uses SQLAlchemy with a SQLite database to store metadata about each report (ID, prompt, file path, creation/update timestamps, error messages).
   - **Asynchronous Processing**: Report generation via the API is handled asynchronously using `fastapi.concurrency.run_in_threadpool` to prevent blocking.
   - **Data Validation**: Employs Pydantic schemas for robust request and response validation.
+  - **CORS Configuration**: Properly configured to allow frontend communication with the API.
 - **French Language Focus**: All agents, tasks, and tools are configured to process and generate medical reports in French.
 - **Enhanced Information Extraction**: The `information_extractor` agent now attempts to identify and extract patient age and sex from the input prompt.
 This information is then prepended to the "Indication" section of the generated report by the `template_mapper` agent.
 - **Dynamic Report Titling**: The title of the generated report is dynamically set based on the type of medical examination identified by the `report_classifier` agent.